agkozak/zsh-z/README.md

 - `-l`    List all matches without going to them
 - `-r`    Match by rank (i.e. how much time you spend in directories)
 - `-t`    Time -- match by how recently you have been to directories
-- `-x`    Remove the current directory from the database
+- `-x`    Remove a directory (by default, the current directory) from the database
-- `-xR`   Remove the current directory and its subdirectories from the database
+- `-xR`   Remove a directory (by default, the current directory) and its subdirectories from the database

 # Settings